daryn-kalym/codecademy-cs102-wilderness-escape-project-tree-nodes/README.md

 1 ) Roar back!
 2 ) Run to the left...
 """

-Stuck?
-Get a hint
-7.
+- [x] 7.
 Test out that we’re on the right path by printing story_root.story_piece near the bottom of script.py.

 In the terminal, run python3 script.py.